pdorrell/bracketup/README.md

 markup language [https://github.com/pdorrell/correspondence-markup](correspondence-markup),
 which is implemented in Ruby.

-**Bracketup** has been implemented in Javascript, which allows it to run in the browser, avoiding any dependence on separate CMS or other server-side generation.
+**Bracketup** has been implemented in CoffeeScript (and therefore compiled into Javascript), which allows it to run in the browser, avoiding any dependence on separate CMS or other server-side generation.
+(Given that Javascript and Coffeescript can freely call each other, any code you write to use **Bracketup** can be written in either language.)

 But, you can still run it server-side if you want to, for example using **Node**.